Isobel Barnett: Early life

+Isobel Barnett was born Isobel Morag Marshall on 30 June 1918 in Aberdeen, Scotland, the daughter of a neurologist, Robert McNab Marshall, and Jane Minty.
+Her father was a respected physician in Glasgow who was serving in the army during World War I at the time of her birth and her mother went to her parents' home in Aberdeen where Barnett was born.
+She attended the Laurel Bank School in Glasgow and the independent Mount School in York.

-Barnett was born in Aberdeen, Scotland, the daughter of a doctor.
-She went to the independent Mount School in York and, following in her father's footsteps, studied medicine at the University of Glasgow.
-She qualified as a doctor in 1940 and married solicitor and company director Geoffrey Barnett the following year.
-He was knighted for political and public services to the city of Leicester in 1953.
+Following in her father's footsteps, she studied medicine at the University of Glasgow and qualified as a doctor in 1940.
+She worked as a general practitioner in Leicester during World War II where she met and, in 1941, married solicitor and company director Geoffrey Barnett, later Lord Mayor of Leicester, who was knighted for political and public services to the city of Leicester in 1953.
 Lady Barnett gave up her medical career in 1948, and for the next 20 years was a Justice of the Peace.

 Radio and television

-In 1953 Lady Barnett arrived on BBC television as one of the panel of What's My Line?, which made her a household name.
+In 1953 Barnett arrived on BBC television as one of the panel of What's My Line?, which made her a household name.
 She appeared on the programme for ten years but was not an original panelist, her seat having been previously occupied by Marghanita Laski.

-She was regarded by audiences as elegant and witty, the epitome of the British aristocracy, although her title actually came from the fact that her solicitor husband had been knighted; the form Lady Isobel Barnett suggested she possessed a courtesy title, but she was not an aristocrat, nor had she married into the aristocracy.
+She was regarded by audiences as elegant and witty, the epitome of the British aristocracy, although her title actually came from the fact that her solicitor husband had been knighted; the form Lady Barnett suggested she possessed a courtesy title, but she was not an aristocrat, nor had she married into the aristocracy.
 She also made regular appearances on the BBC radio series Any Questions, on the radio panel game Many a Slip and on the women's discussion series Petticoat Line.
 She was greatly in demand as an after-dinner speaker, a role into which she slipped confidently.

 In 1956, a reviewer predicted that an alien visiting from another planet could ask anyone between the ages of seven and 70 "What is What's my Line?" and "Who is Isobel Barnett?" and be confident of getting an answer.
 She featured in the first revival of What's My Line? which ran for two series from 1973 to 1974.